Best place to find information and services that your council provides...

 The council's garden waste collection service provides an easy and convenient way of disposing of your garden waste.
 However, due to drastic government cuts, and like many other neighbouring local authorities, the council will now make a small charge for this extra service.

-From Monday 5th June 2017, there will be a charge of £30 per year for each green bin if you sign-up online, or £35 if you sign-up by phone with a credit/debit card.
+From Monday 3rd June 2019, the annual charge will be £32 for each green bin if you sign up online or £37 if you pay by phone with a credit/debit card.

-The cost of the service is £35 per bin per year or £30 per bin per year if purchased online by visiting our website: www.sthelens.gov.uk/gardenwaste from 24th April 2017.
+The cost of the service is £37 per bin per year, or £32 per bin per year if purchased online from 9th May 2019.

-Paying on-line minimises administration costs.
-As the scheme is being managed on a self-sustaining basis, any additional administration costs incurred through the interaction with a Customer Services Advisor over the telephone needs to be recovered.
+Paying online minimises administration costs.
+As the scheme is being managed on a self-sustaining basis, any additional administration costs incurred through the interaction with a Customer Services advisor over the telephone need to be recovered.

-The new service will start on the Monday 5th June 2017 and only households that have subscribed to the service will have their green bin(s) emptied after this date.
-Residents should allow at least 10 working days for a permit sticker to be posted out
+The new service will start on Monday 3rd June 2019 and only households that have subscribed to the service will have their green bin(s) emptied after this date.
+Residents should allow at least 10 working days for a permit sticker to be posted out.

-The charge will cover you from the 5th June 2017 to 2nd June 2018.
-Please note, the garden waste service is a seasonal service and collections will not be provided in December, January and February.
+The charge will cover you from 3rd June 2019 to 31st May 2020.
+Please note, the garden waste service is a seasonal service and collections will not be provided over the winter period.

-Your collection day will stay the same to begin with, and you will be notified if there are any changes in the future.
+Your collection day will stay the same and you will be notified if there are any changes in the future.
 Please have your bin out for 6.30am on your scheduled day of collection.

 You can have as many green bins as you like for domestic garden waste.
-You'll be charged a £35 (£30 if paid online) subscription per bin/per year.
-To order more green bins (cost per bin is £18.91) and pay your subscription please visit www.sthelens.gov.uk/gardenwaste from 24th April 2017.
+You'll be charged a £37 (£32 if paid online) subscription per bin, per year.
+To order more green bins (cost per bin is £19.75) and pay your subscription, please visit www.sthelens.gov.uk/gardenwaste from 9th May 2019.

 Yes.
-You will be charged a £30 (if paid online) or £35 subscription for each bin per year.
+You will be charged £32 (if paid online) or £37 subscription for each bin per year.

-If you choose not to subscribe to the service, any green bin(s) you currently have will not be emptied from 5th June 2017.
+If you choose not to subscribe to the service, any green bin(s) you currently have will not be emptied from 3rd June 2019.
 Unused green bins can be used for storage or as a water butt.
-If you would like your green bin removing, this can be arranged when the service is suspended during the winter period.

 We will have an electronic record of which residents have subscribed.
-You will also be sent a permit sticker through the post; this should be applied to your bin as soon as possible to ensure it gets emptied.
+You will also be sent a permit sticker through the post.

 It may take a little while to process your request (up to 10 working days if you apply online), so please subscribe early to ensure your garden waste collections continue over the summer.